haikyuu/hugo-blog/content/posts/digital-ocean-hacks-1.md

 - and a lot more

 Digital Ocean API is easy to use and well documented.
 The only thing i miss is the ability to create a droplet from a snapshot.
-I contacted support about it.
+I contacted support about it, and they were very helpful.

+### Debugging method #1: Remove unnecessary libraries and abstractions

+It turned out to be working using `Curl`.
+So i looked closer and added a `Content-Type: application/json` header. 🎉

-But the good news is that you can create one using the official cli.
+An alternative is using the official cli.
 `doctl compute droplet create test --region nyc3 --size s-1vcpu-1gb --image <snapshot_id>`

 That said, i highly enjoyed my experience with Digital Ocean and it's going to be my provider of choice now.